Puntalytics/Puntalytics.github.io/2022preview.md

 **Raphael**
 * Week 12: Jaguars @ Lions, December 4

 *Is Logan Cooke underrated?
 Does Jack Fox deserve a top of the market deal?
 Yes and yes.
-Congrats on making it this far in preview about punters only.*
+Congrats on making it this far in a preview about punters only.*

 **Dennis**
 * Week 5: Lions @ Pats, October 9